Axinom/drm-sample-player-android/README.md

 * Checking license validity
 * Update expired licenses
 * Restoring the license for offline playback
-* Dispatch completion events which contain information about completion results (success or failure)
+* Dispatch completion events that contain information about completion results (success or failure)

 In order to be able to download media the following steps should be followed: